JL496/JL496/README.md

 -----------------------------------------

 ### Description
-Just about everything is currently set to private.
-Making this a rather unexciting GitHub profile.
+The Python and R folders contain portfolio material.
+Everything else is set to private for confidentiallity, making this a rather unexciting GitHub profile.
-Information about me can be found at [jl496.github.io](https://jl496.github.io/)
+Information about me can be found at [julialundstrum.com](https://www.julialundstrum.com/)

 -----------------------------------------